Something Blundered

 “We need to clean this up,” JR stated the obvious.

-“If I may,” said CNet, for the time being we could keep the body in the morgue, I would also like to examine the suit,”
+“If I may,” said CNet, for the time being we could keep the body in the morgue,

 “Good luck getting it off without turning the body into roasted chicken,”